rflandau/Orv/README.md

     - We assume each node can determine and utilize a unique identifier.
 This is a weighty assumption in a decentralized system.
     - If we receive a request from ID X on the opposite end of the tree than we last saw ID X, we assume that node has left its original sub-vault and rejoined a new sub-vault in this same vault.

-# Distributed Concepts

-Orv as a protocol is based heavily around the idea of redundancy, partial replication of data, dynamic cooperation, and segregation of duties.
-The prototype relies on numerous timers and a high degree of parallelism.
-We believe Orv is deeply intertwined with the ideals of a distributed, resilient system because it can operate autonomously and opaquely to the user, masking faults that can be papered over and only propagating faults that cannot be.

-- Staleness
-- Gossip-based knowledge
-- Heartbeats
-- Decentralized, dynamic cooperation

 # The Protocol

 Orv is, fundamentally, a protocol.
 As long as a machine or language can speak Orv, Orv will work with it.